bumbeishvili/d3-coding-conventions/README.md

   Good Points:
 + prevents dublication
 + makes easy to apply changes from one place
-+ these properties are transformed to dinamic functions and we can override attributes from outside
++ these properties are transformed to dynamic functions and we can override attributes from outside

 simple `attrs` object looks like this